High Availability

 OpenVidu Enterprise HA architecture 🔗

-OpenVidu Enterprise offers a High Availability (HA) deployment option in AWS, with replication of all nodes and load balancing for clients.
 It is made up of 2 different AWS Auto-Scaling groups, managing the 2 different types of nodes of OpenVidu's Master-Worker architecture.

 The main difference between an OpenVidu Enterprise Single Master deployment and an OpenVidu Enterprise HA deployment is the replication of Master Nodes.
 In the image below, on the left an OpenVidu Enterprise Single Master deployment and on the right an OpenVidu Enterprise HA deployment: